LILY BENNET

 But then she ends up responsible for a retired service dog with opinions, and a frustratingly gentle, annoyingly patient man keeps showing up like some kind of emotional support lumberjack

-Casey is not looking for romance.
+Margot is not looking for romance.

-Casey is not looking for anything, thank you.
+Margot is not looking for anything, thank you.

 But just because she’s grumpy doesn’t mean her heart is gone.